divisayscode/Cognitive-Computing/README.md

 ## Contents

 All of my coursework is available in this repository.
-Feel free to explore the notebooks and code:

 - Jupyter Notebooks for each lab assignment
 - Data processing, visualization, ML experimentation